 Miss School, Miss Out!

-Did you know that last year, one on five children in Portsmouth each missed a total of one week of school through unauthorised absence?
+Did you know that on average, one in five children in Portsmouth each miss a total of one week of school through unauthorised absence?
 That means they not only missed out on lessons but also school clubs, friendships and school trips, leaving gaps in their learning which could limit their future options in life.

 If children understand the importance of regular attendance from an early age, it helps them to maintain that attitude throughout their school life and into their work life.

 Any term-time absence must be approved by the school’s head teacher.
 This is called authorised absence.

 At the head teacher’s discretion, absence may be authorised for genuine illness or for reasons of religious belief.
 Check the school website to be sure you understand our policy on authorised absence.